 “The genetic mutations were successful and brought about the development of four new races, the Canis, the Felis, the Ursis, and the Vulps.
-These new races were able to stand upright as bipeds due to enlarged digitigrade back leg muscles and bone structure.
+These new races were able to stand upright as bipeds due to enlarged back leg muscles and bone structure combined with digitigrade feet.
 The forepaws had fingers and opposable thumbs for using tools, yet were padded for running on all-fours.
 The tongues and vocal cords were altered for human-type speech and they retained their human intelligence while also maintaining animal instincts specific to each species.

-“Due to natural fur and fat insulation, these new individuals would not require clothing for anything more than genital modesty, but since these people were formerly human, there were some with a perceived need for fashion elements designed specifically for their new bodies; a cutout in the back with a strap over the top of a tail was a must for any shorts or pants.
+“Due to natural fur and fat insulation, these new individuals would not require clothing for anything more than genital modesty and hygiene, but since these people were formerly human, there were some with a perceived need for fashion elements designed specifically for their new bodies; a cutout in the back with a strap over the top of a tail was a must for any shorts or pants.

 “With the success of genetic manipulation, the Anthro Human Colonization Program was formed, and these new races were sent to the untamed colonies of Earth in an effort to see if the changes would give them an edge on survival in the wild environments.
 If the test subjects failed, the condemned would be considered an acceptable loss, but if they succeeded in surviving, it would provide new avenues for the overgrowing human population to spread out into the stars, even if no longer completely human.

-“Word spread across the Earth, and although the experimentation on those with past criminal history of the Furs was kept a secret until just recently, a call went out for volunteers for anthro-human starter colonies now under the direction of Ásmundr Gustavsson.
+“Word spread across the Earth, and although the experimentation on those with past criminal history of the Furs was kept a secret until just recently, a call went out for legitimate volunteers for anthro-human starter colonies now under the direction of Ásmundr Gustavsson.
 There was little response at first, as there were great fears that alteration into a Fur would classify them as sub-citizens, so before the practice became widespread, there were lobbies and eventually legislation granting Furs full human rights.
 Only after years of negotiation and reassurances that the sciences involved were safe did the public finally embrace the notion.